lafarkle/Super-Phoenix/README.md

 This project specifically uses the [ESP32-C3-DevKitM-1](https://docs.espressif.com/projects/esp-idf/en/latest/esp32c3/hw-reference/esp32c3/user-guide-devkitm-1.html).
 You can check out the module [schematic](https://dl.espressif.com/dl/schematics/SCH_ESP32-C3-DEVKITM-1_V1_20200915A.pdf)

 You can order them from [Digikey](https://www.digikey.com/en/products/detail/espressif-systems/ESP32-C3-DEVKITM-1/13684315) or [Mouser](https://www.mouser.com/ProductDetail/Espressif-Systems/ESP32-C3-DevKitM-1?qs=%2Fha2pyFadugxHGixwoNRgyjoJM2GQZovR%2FjTmjaiFq6LaZpmhjW939ll5bKcpIjO).
 Digikey has had better stock availability.
 If you find some in stock, you should order them right away.
+Mouser hasn't had stock yet, and Digikey's last batch of 50 sold out in under 24 hours.

 The easiest way to run the board is to plug it into a Solderless Breadboard and power it through a Micro USB connection, which serves as the flashing and Console port as well.
 The ESP32-C3-DevKitM-1 has a USB to UART [CP2102N](https://www.silabs.com/documents/public/data-sheets/cp2102n-datasheet.pdf) capable of controlling the Boot and Reset Push Buttons through the DTR and RTS lines.